Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

-Specifically, the mixture of Gaussians parameters for the conditionals is calculated in the following sequence:
+Specifically, the mixture of Gaussian parameters for the conditionals is calculated in the following sequence:

 where $\mathbf{W}$ are the weight matrices, and $\mathbf{b}$ the bias vectors.
 ReLU, softmax and ELU are the activation functions.
 The event sampling generative step is performed simply as sampling from a Gaussian mixture.
-As a substantial simplification, a single neural network with $D$ inputs and $D$ outputs for each parameter \emph{vector} can be used instead of using $D$ separate neural networks ($f_i$) for each parameter.
+As a substantial simplification, a single neural network with $D$ inputs and $D$ outputs for each parameter vector can be used instead of using $D$ separate neural networks ($f_i$) for each parameter.
 This is done with a MADE network \cite{germain2015made} that uses a masking strategy to ensure the autoregressive property from Eq. (\ref{eq: auto}).
 Adding Gaussian components to a MADE network increases its flexibility.
-The model was proposed in Ref. \cite{papamakarios2017masked} and is known as MADEMOG.
-The MADE network was implemented using residual connections from \cite{he2016identity} as described in Ref. \cite{nash2019autoregressive}.
+The model was proposed in Ref. \cite{papamakarios2017masked} and it is stated in this reference that it can fact be shown that the MADE with the mix of Gaussian components (MoG) is a universal density approximator; with sufficiently many hidden units and Gaussian components, it can approximate any continuous density arbitrarily well.
+In our paper we call it MADEMOG, as it is commonly tagged.
+The MADE network was implemented using residual connections from Ref. \cite{he2016identity} as described in Ref. \cite{nash2019autoregressive}.

 MADE networks can also be used as building blocks to construct a Masked Autoregressive Flow or MAF \cite{papamakarios2017masked} by sequentially stacking MADE networks.
+For notational simplicity we will write all the following equations for the first block of the flow only.
+For all the next blocks the same equations are used with the only difference that the input to the block $\vz_k$ is the output of the previous block $\vz_{k-1}$ (for the first block this is the base distribution $\vu$ from Eq. (\ref{eq: dir})).
 In this case, the $i$-th conditional is given by a single Gaussian

 where $\boldsymbol{\mu}_i = f_{\boldsymbol{\mu}_i}(\vz_{<i})$ and $\boldsymbol{\sigma}_i = f_{\boldsymbol{\sigma}_i}(\vz_{<i})$ are MADE networks.
 The generative sampling in this model is straightforward: